Permit Pickup Instructions - Mt. Whitney

 Call for Night Box 1-3 days before the trip (760) 873-2483.
 Provide reservation number, itinerary, and confirm your group size.
 Allow time to receive wilderness information and directions for opening the Night Box (kiosk near driveway).

-Permits are put in the box the night before your trip.
+- Permits are put in the box at 5pm the night before your trip.
 If your permit is not in the box, you must return to the visitor center the next morning to replace the permit.
 Space is not guaranteed if your entry date is past.

 The group leader is responsible for picking up the permit and relaying the wilderness information to the group members.
 Mt.
 Whitney permits include tags for each person to carry on the trail.
 The permit can only be used by the person the permit is issued to.
 Show photo identification when requested.
 A reservation receipt is not proof of having a valid reservation or permit.